Xoscore/ARM_core/README.md

 # Description
-This is the example program for exercise for Treasure Data It is console utility, that get several arguments and output result directly into console It is writen on Python 3.7 Interpreter, but probably run on any 3.* version (I did not check, say that because no magic used)
+This is the example program for exercise for Treasure Data.

+It is console utility, that get several arguments and output result directly into console

+It is writen on Python 3.7 Interpreter, but probably run on any 3.* version (I did not check, say that because no magic used)

 Main code lie in "query_tool.py" file

-  One point - it is possible to split it onto several function or even make class and so on But I did not see any reason to do it - it is just one pipeline with option, so let it be it like that in code
+  One point - it is possible to split it onto several function or even make class and so on

+  But I did not see any reason to do it - it is just one pipeline with option, so let it be it like that in code

-To manage it behavior (because there are some additional options I want to add), I create file "globals.py" It should be placed in same folder as main file
+To manage it behavior (because there are some additional options I want to add), I create file "globals.py"

+It should be placed in same folder as main file

-In additional, I add "additional_tools.py" with my piece of code from my hobby project Because I forgot to tell, that I have my python project as a hobby...
+In additional, I add "additional_tools.py" with my piece of code from my hobby project

+Because I forgot to tell, that I have my python project as a hobby...

 It is tiny (because I start it just one month ago), but I try to keep useful things

 # Import